Julia Tutwiler: Alabama state song

 We will aye be true to thee!

 Honors

 The Julia Tutwiler Prison for Women in Wetumpka, Alabama is named after her.
-In addition a large women's dormitory at the University of Alabama and a library at University of West Alabama bear her name.
+In addition, a large women's dormitory at the University of Alabama and a library at University of West Alabama bore her name, though it was demolished in 2022.
+A new dormitory and parking structure, on the Alabama campus and still bearing her name, were built shortly thereafter.

 When Judson College in Marion, Alabama, established the Alabama Women's Hall of Fame in 1970, Tutwiler was among the first group of inductees.